Ginevra Francesconi: Career

-In 2019 she played the role of Denise in the film The Nest (Il nido) directed by Roberto De Feo.
+In 2019 she played the role of Denise in the film The Nest directed by Roberto De Feo.
 In the same year she played the role of Azzurra in the film Famosa directed by Alessandra Mortelliti.
 In 2019 and 2020 she was chosen to play the role of Gloria in the second and third seasons of the series Sara e Marti.
 In 2021 she graduated from the "Leonardo Da Vinci" scientific high school in her hometown.

 In 2020 she played the role of Regina in the film Regina directed by Alessandro Grande, where she played together with the actor Francesco Montanari.
 The following year, in 2021, she played the role of Simone in the film Genitori vs influencer directed by Michela Andreozzi, where she starred together with actors Fabio Volo and Giulia De Lellis.

 In 2021, in 2023 and 2025 she joined the cast of the series Buongiorno, mamma!, in the role of Sole Borghi, where she played together with the actors Raoul Bova and Maria Chiara Giannetta.
 In 2022 she starred in the short film Mother directed by Valentina De Amicis.
 In the same year she played the role of Sofia Romeo in the film My Name Is Vendetta (Il mio nome è vendetta) directed by Cosimo Gomez and where she starred alongside the actor Alessandro Gassman.

 In 2023, she played the role of Camilla in the short film A voce nuda, directed by Mattia Lobosco, which premiered in September of that year at the 80th Venice International Film Festival.
 That same year, she landed the role of Alice Santamaria in the miniseries Un'estate fa, alongside actors Lino Guanciale, Claudia Pandolfi and Filippo Scotti.
 In 2024, she played Aria in the film Un oggi alla volta, directed by Nicola Conversa, alongside actor Tommaso Cassissa.
 In 2025, she played the role of Sofia in the film Una figlia, directed by Ivano De Matteo, alongside actors Stefano Accorsi and Michela Cescon, and starred in the series Tutta scena.
 In September of the same year, after attending the 82nd Venice International Film Festival, she was awarded the Kinéo Award for Best Actress in a Leading Role for the film Una figlia.
 In October, the film Squali, directed by Daniele Barbieri, in which she played the role of Anna and based on the novel of the same name by Giacomo Mazzariol, was released in theaters.

-Private life
+Personal life

-Since 2023 she has been in a relationship with comedian, actor and YouTuber Tommaso Cassissa, aka Tommycassi, whom she met on the set of the film Un oggi alla volta.
+Since 2023 she has been in a relationship with comedian, actor and YouTuber Tommaso Cassissa, whom she met on the set of the film Un oggi alla volta.